 Jones gives great importance to his diet and regularly eats throughout the day to maintain his energy levels.

-His diet is clean and includes lots of vegetables, lean protein, but fibers and carbs, too, while fruits and protein shakes are his go-to snacks.
+His diet is clean and includes lots of vegetables and lean protein, but also fiber and carbs, while fruits and protein shakes are his go-to snacks.

 Jon Jones Diet Includes

 - Refined foods

 - Hydrogenated fats

 - Artificial ingredients

 Jones’ usually has six meals a day, and they typically consist of: